Updated: 2022/Sep/29

 variable expansion before being parsed as regular expressions.

-:T Replaces each word in the variable with its last path component
+:T Replaces each word with its last path component (basename).

 :u Removes adjacent duplicate words (like uniq(1)).